 ESL Kids Stuff has lots of handy resources and lesson plan ideas for teaching the seasons, including songs, games and literacy tasks.

 In more recent years, there has been an increasing focus on improving mental health amongst young people.
 According to research by Full Fact, 78% of primary leaders admitted that they had noticed an increase in stress, anxiety and panic attacks amongst students due to exam stress.
 Between 2016 and 2017, Childline also reported that they had delivered over 3,000 remote counselling session for pupils under exam stress.
 With this in mind, it is now more important than ever to surround schools with stress-busting techniques – trees are able to contribute towards just that!

 Immersing yourself in nature when stress levels are feeling high is known for encouraging a psychologic boost, allowing your mood to be positively altered.
 It is thought to benefit the body both mentally and physically, such as boosting the immune system, lowering blood pressure and increases energy levels.

 Create A Campus Brimming With Nature!

-After browsing through the many benefits of planting trees across the school campus, it would be hard to say no to the project.
+After browsing through the many benefits of planting trees across the school campus, it would be hard to say no to diving into a tree-planting project.
 Not only can creating an environment brimming with nature boost concentration, but also the overall wellbeing of students, allowing them to enjoy the school chapter of their life.

 If you are in need of any onsite services to improve the environmental side of your school, then please feel free to contact Neal Landscapes.
-Our experts specialise in anything from landscape maintenance in Northampton to tree surgery in Bedford!
+Our experts specialise in anything from commerical landscaping in Northampton to tree surgery in Bedford!